Volunteer Opportunities

 Examiners

-Examiners assist the board in the administration of oral and clinical examinations, which are now taking place virtually.
-Examiners may need to attend an orientation prior to serving.
-Prior to the live virtual exams, it is mandatory for Examiners to attend an orientation training session (approximately 1 hour).
-Examiners will receive CME credits for administering exams in addition to appropriate honoraria.
+Examiners assist the board in the administration of oral and clinical examinations (Plastic & Reconstructive Surgery only).
+Oral exams are currently taking place in-person during the 2024 and 2025 calendar years in the fall.
+Examiners are required to attend an orientation prior to serving, which is held virtually (approximately one hour).
+While examiners will receive CME credits for administering exams in addition to appropriate honoraria, no other expenses will be covered by AOBS in terms of travel and/or accommodations.

 Call for Examiners